— Todd Belcher (@toddmetrics) May 16, 2013

 The value a data scientist brings to a business is not that he can push the buttons in a GUI like rattle for R, Weka, KnowledgeSeeker, or SAS Enterprise Miner.
 What your data scientist brings to the table is knowing the underlying assumptions that go into a model, how the algorithm works, which algorithm is appropriate for the business problem being solved and when to know the model/algorithm has failed.

 Of all of the things listed, the experience of knowing when the model can/has failed is what you’re paying the money for.
 That knowledge doesn’t come from just pushing the GUI buttons a bunch of times.
-And if you’re making million-dollar decisions based on an algorithm, it’s worth paying the salary for the person who really understands the model.
+And if you’re making million-dollar decisions based on an algorithm, it’s worth paying the salary for a person who really understands the model.

 Hire a mathematician, get a programmer free